xmatters/xm-labs-jenkins/README.md

 * [MySweetCommPlan.zip](MySweetCommPlan.zip) - The comm plan (if needed) that has all the coold scripts and email format and such.

 # Installation
-Details of the installation go here.

-## Application ABC set up
+## Jenkins set up
-Specific steps go here
+After installing the Jenkins http_request plugin, select a build and add build step.

 ## xMatters set up
 1. Create a new Shared Library or (In|Out)bound integration